What does an air purifier capture?

 - Artificial gas in micro quantities.
 They are generated by the chemical products used daily.

 An air purifier is made to be able to trap air pollutants and remove them from the air making the air healthier to inhale.
 Different air purifiers use different mechanisms to achieve the goal.

 Any air purifier is required to remove the following pollutants:

-Bacteria and virus – this include pollutants like mold spores, dust mites,andanother microscopic pollutant.
-Some of this pollutants can be removed using fine filters while other mechanisms like ionizing have to used to remove others.
+- Bacteria and virus – this include pollutants like mold spores, dust mites, and another microscopic pollutant.
+Some of these pollutants can be removed using fine filters while other mechanisms like ionizing have to used to remove others.

 What are the types of air purifiers in the market today?

 Many people assume all air purifiers in the market are the same and that you just have to pick the one with the design that pleases you.
 Surprise! air purifiers are totally different.
 Different air purifiers use different mechanisms to purify the air.
 Here is a list of the most common air purifiers.

 Air purifiers have become popular home appliances in the past decade, as more and more people realize the importance of healthy indoor air quality.
 However, the American lung association and U.S. Environmental protection agency (EPA), air filtration is not a solution by itself.